babylonhealth/DrawerKit/README.md

 ```

 After that, it's essentially business as usual in regards to presenting a view controller modally.
 Here's the basic
-code to get a view controller to present another as a drawer:
+code to get a view controller to present another as a drawer, where the presenting view controller itself conforms to
+`DrawerCoordinating`,

 ```swift
 extension PresenterViewController {